opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   collation for \(any\)

-    Description: Gets the collation of the parameter.
+    Description: Obtains the collation of the parameter.

     Return type: text